ibm-cloud-docs/vpc/vsi-profile-details-general-purpose-gen2-z.md

 # General purpose instance profiles - s390x Gen 2
 {: #general-purpose-profiles-gen2-s390x}

-The IBM Z or LinuxONE general purpose instance profiles (balanced, compute, and memory) are built atop the s390x processor architecture, with native integration into {{site.data.keyword.cloud}} VPC.
-The profiles fit a wide variety of purposes for workloads that require IBM Z resilience, performance and platform.
+The IBM Z or LinuxONE general-purpose instance profiles (balanced, compute, and memory) are built atop the s390x processor architecture, with native integration into {{site.data.keyword.cloud}} VPC.
+The profiles fit a wide variety of purposes for workloads that require IBM Z resilience, performance, and platform.
 {: shortdesc}

-The general purpose profiles can also be paired with a corresponding dedicated host.
-This solution allows for single-tenant hypervisors running workloads from a single {{site.data.keyword.cloud_notm}} account.
-For s390x, a dedicated host offering is a dedicated logical partition running the {{site.data.keyword.cloud_notm}} hypervisor.
+The general-purpose profiles can also be paired with a corresponding dedicated host.
+This solution allows for single-tenant hypervisors that run workloads from a single {{site.data.keyword.cloud_notm}} account.
+For s390x, a dedicated host offering is a dedicated logical partition that's running the {{site.data.keyword.cloud_notm}} hypervisor.

 ## Operating systems
 {: #general-purpose-os-gen2-s390x}